codingatmorning/projects/README.md

 # Projects
-A showcase of some projects I have created, some code might be redacted.
+A showcase of some projects I have created

 ## Kubernetes AWS Web Scraper API